DistributedProofreaders/guiguts/tools/bookloupe/README.md

 # bookloupe

-bookloupe is a fork of guiguts that has been updated to support UTF-8.
+bookloupe is a fork of gutcheck that has been updated to support UTF-8.

 http://www.juiblex.co.uk/pgdp/bookloupe/